zfaustk/KHGraphDB/README.md

 A graph database.
 Vertex, Edge, Type.
 By kinghand.

-**6.4.0** (2021).
-Restore replaces.
+**7.0.0** (2021).
+The log is the delta.
+MATCH on a socket.
 The prefix is the database.
 Rust 1.31, edition 2018.
 No crates.io dependencies.

 Type is a first-class object, not a string label.
 KHID is identity and the only pointer: a u64, printed `k` then hex.
 Vertices, edges